Moving to Tallinn, Estonia

 What is a typical expat home or apartment like in Tallinn?

 "Expat homes and apartments in Tallinn are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The interiors are often decorated with contemporary furnishings and feature modern appliances.
-Expats can also find apartments in the suburbs, which offer more space and a quieter atmosphere," commented one expat who made the move to Tallinn.
+Expats can also find apartments in the suburbs, which offer more space and a quieter atmosphere," said one expat in Tallinn.

 What is the average cost of housing in Tallinn?